 - Reduce your legal compliance workload

-You also need to understand which of your current business activities involve personal information (PI) and which laws apply to those activities.
-We do this by conducting a PIA or mapping your activities.
 Sometimes, we recommend that you do a privacy impact assessment for just one of your activities or processes.

 The scope varies greatly between clients.
 A data protection impact assessment can be done at a high-level or in depth.
 If you’d like to take the first step, complete our complimentary high-level Data Protection Impact Assessment questionnaire.
+By doing this quick impact assessment that takes no longer than about an hour, you’ll get an idea of what a privacy impact assessment is.